crocs-muni/javacard-curated-list/README.md

-# javacard-currated-list
-Currated list of open-source JavaCard applets and related applications for cryptographic smartcards

 # Currated list of JavaCard applications
 The goal is to provide currated catalog of all open-source JavaCard applets and applications relevant for JavaCard development.
 The initail list was compiled by complete search for all GitHub and SourceForge repositories for *'javacard.framework'* keyword.